earlyprint/earlyprint.github.io/_posts/2020-12-30-tcp_to_earlyprint.markdown

 that allows you to analyze cases in which a word is used in a different class from its ordinary use--e.g. 'Ifs and buts' where the conjunctions are used "as" nouns.
-The use of plural adjectives as nouns ('necessaries') if a fairly common case.
+The use of plural adjectives as nouns ('necessaries') is a fairly common case.
 So are the nominal or adjectival uses of participial forms.

-The NUPOS has undergone some simplification.
+The NUPOS tag set has undergone some simplification.
 The original set used 'acp' with -p, 'av', and 'cs' flags to distinguish between different uses of words like 'since' and 'as'.
 We determined that it was virtually impossible to maintain those distinctions across close to two billion